Eremeir/csci401/README.md

-# csci401
+# csci401 Theory of Computation
-csci401 Theory of Computation extra credit assignments.
+Extra credit assignments in C++ to simulate different forms of state machines.